con-schneider/dlab-public/README.md

 Code to run the antibody virtual screening pipeline described in the paper "DLAB - Deep learning methods for structure-based virtual screening of antibodies" ([bioRxiv](https://www.biorxiv.org/content/10.1101/2021.02.12.430941v1))[1]

 ## Install
 1. Install libmolgrid [2] by building from source according to the instructions on the authors github [repository](https://github.com/gnina/libmolgrid).
 Use the source code provided in this repository, as a small change was made to accomodate the centering method employed for DLAB.
 2. Get [ZDock](http://zdock.umassmed.edu/software/) and copy the source code files into the folder external/zdock-3.0.2-src.
 3. Install the python requirements.
+4. Install openbabel, including the python bindings.

 ## Test your install
 The folder tests/ contains a number of tests you can use to check if your folder structure and python environment are set up correctly.
 Run them with pytest: